UNFmontreal/toad/doc/toad/src/en/tasks/13-Tractographymrtrix.md

 ## Expected result(s) - Quality Assessment (QA)

 Tractographymrtrix runs determinist tractographies from

 - Tensor reconstruction

 Tractographymrtrix runs probabilist tractographies from

 - Tensor reconstruction
 - Constrained spherical deconvolution

-It filters tractograms using SIFT algorithm
+It filters tractograms using SIFT algorithm.
-It creates structural connectomes from tractographies
+It creates structural connectomes from tractographies.

 Production of an image (png) from a dummy examples for the QA in order to check the results.
 Production of an image (png) of the structural connectomes.